Oxborough History Group

-In addition the Village Hall is usually open from 11.00 am to 4.00 pm on the first Monday of every month for people to research or just enjoy the Group's archive.
+The Village Hall is usually open from 2.00 pm to 4.00 pm on the first Monday of every month for people to research or just enjoy the Group's archive.

 Our second archaeological dig took place on 19th and 20th August 2016 on a site south of the churchyard wall (with the kind permission of Oxborough Parish Council and The National Trust).
 This was once the location of four cottages - details about these and their occupants are contained in an information booklet, which can be downloaded here: